lesesalen/lesebot/README.md

 $ yarn install
 ```

+**NOTE:** If you don't care about the test bot being able to run voice commands
+you can install it without the optional dependency `sodium` like so: `yarn install --ignore-optional`.

 Once you have everything installed you can start developing.
 The easiest way to
 do this is to start the TypeScript compiler with `yarn dev` to automatically
-compile your code and with `yarn dev:run` to actually run the Discord bot.
-You
+compile your code and then in a separate terminal window run `yarn dev:run` to
-can run the `dev:run` command alongside the `dev` command as the latter will
-automagically reload the bot whenever the compiled code changes.
+actually run the Discord bot.
+This will compile and reload the bot whenever the
+compiled code changes.

 Once you are satisified with your work you can commit it to this repo, however
 note that to commit something you need to follow the